jessepav/lacygoill-wiki-backup/admin/systemd.md

 It communicates with  the kernel and will  be informed of events such  as a user pressing Ctrl+Alt+Del.
-When the  user calls  a command  such as  `$ systemctl  poweroff`, it  will then initiate everything that's required to cleanly shut down the system.
+When  the user  runs a  command such  as `$  systemctl poweroff`,  it will  then initiate everything that's required to cleanly shut down the system.

 ###